Mike Stroud (physician): Expeditions and endurance

 Stroud was the doctor on the In the footsteps of Scott Antarctic expedition in 1984–1986.
 He then joined Ranulph Fiennes in a series of expeditions between 1986 and 1990, attempting to journey on foot to the North Pole unsupported by other men, animals or machines.
 In 1992/3 Stroud and Fiennes made the first unsupported crossing of the Antarctic continent, although they were unable to cross the Ross Ice Shelf to reach the open sea.
 Drinking isotope labelled water and collecting regular blood and urine samples, Stroud discovered that their energy expenditure averaged nearly 7,000 calories per day, with one ten day period that averaged over 11,000 calories per day.
 These were and remain the highest daily energy expenditures ever formally measured in man.

 Stroud, together with Fiennes, is a supporter of rigorous exercise to help slow down the aging process.
 He points out that historically the human body is pre-tuned to undergo bouts of hard work and in particular can cope remarkably well with endurance events in hot climates.
 He argues that our current sedentary lifestyle conflicts with our body's design and is leading to the health issues that an increasing proportion of the Western world is experiencing today.

-In 2003 Stroud and Fiennes both completed seven marathons on seven continents in seven days in the Land Rover 7x7x7 Challenge for the British Heart Foundation.
+In 2003 Stroud and Fiennes both completed seven marathons on seven continents in seven days in the Land Rover 7x7x7 Challenge for the British Heart Foundation..
+This exploit added further to the moneys raised for charity by Fiennes and Stroud during their previous polar expeditions together with the total of sums raised amounting to several million pounds for a variety of causes particularly the Multiple Sclerosis Society and the British Heart Foundation.

 On Tuesday 22 July 2014 Stroud joined four others (Chris Buckton, Barry Robson, Mark Harding and Ian Smith) in kayaking 77.3 miles across the English Channel on sit-on-top kayaks helping to raise money and awareness for Macmillan Cancer Support and Heroes on the Water UK.
 This took 19 hours 21 minutes during which he never left the kayak.
 It is believed that this is the first time this has been done before in this direction as paddling South is notoriously difficult.

-in 2022, Stroud and Chris Buckton competed using a twin kayak in the Yukon 1000 mile race - the World’s longest canoeing event from Canada to Alaska.
-Their successful completion made Stroud one of the oldest competitors to finish the event.
+in 2022, Stroud and Chris Buckton competed using a twin kayak in the Yukon 1000 mile race - the World's longest canoeing event from Canada to Alaska.
+Their successful completion made Stroud one of the oldest competitors ever to finish the event.